hjhamilton/GoRaft.Tech/README.md

 Sprint Planning

-This is a meeting that includes the Product Owner, Scrum Master and Development team.
+This is a meeting that includes the Product Owner, Scrum Master and development team.
 The purpose is to determine what items will be included for completion in the upcoming sprint.
-This is based on a combination of priorities as determined by the Product Owner and capacity as determined by the development team.
+This is based on a combination of (1) priority as determined by the Product Owner and (2) level of effort as determined by the development team and (3) the team's capacity.
 The Scrum Master or the Product Owner can facilitate this meeting, as appropriate.

 Inputs:
 - A complete, prioritized backlog of outstanding User Stories and Issues.
 Each item must include a unique priority and a clear "definition of done".